Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AKd0bKZW0ZE.md

 # [February 8th, 2022 Livestream](../2022-02-08.md)
 ## Q&A: Still wanna know when we're getting boats?
 https://www.youtube.com/watch?v=AKd0bKZW0ZE
-This question was possibly duplicated with a more recent answer: [February 22nd, 2022 Livestream Q&A: What about actual harbour & shipping?](./yt-rs49UPLHlGM.md) [https://www.youtube.com/watch?v=rs49UPLHlGM](https://www.youtube.com/watch?v=rs49UPLHlGM)
+This question was possibly duplicated with a more recent answer: [March 8th, 2022 Livestream Q&A: Can you add boats & use the water more?](./yt-iRIAhkRVPoE.md) [https://www.youtube.com/watch?v=iRIAhkRVPoE](https://www.youtube.com/watch?v=iRIAhkRVPoE)

 ### Topics